-The rate would be charged on each separately occupied portion of a property connected to the sewerage disposal system provided by Council.
+The rate would be charged on rateable unit connected to the sewerage disposal system provided by Council.
 An unconnected rate of 50% of the connected charge will be charged on any property where Council sewerage disposal is available but is not connected.